AlphaGo (#) + presentation by Thore Graepel

 A journey from the halls of Cambridge to Seoul, where a legendary Go master faces an unproven AI challenger.

 With more board configurations than there are atoms in the observable universe, the ancient Chinese game of ‘Go’ has long been considered a grand challenge for artificial intelligence.
 In 2016, the worlds of Go and artificial intelligence collided in South Korea.
 Hundreds of millions of people around the world watched as a legendary Go master took on an unproven artificial intelligence challenger for the first time in history, AlphaGo.

-Following the screening, Professor Thore Graepel will tell the inside story of the AI’s development from its first formal match against the European Champion Fan Hui to its landmark win against the legendary player Lee Sedol.
+Professor Thore Graepel will tell the inside story of the AI’s development from its first formal match against the European Champion Fan Hui to its landmark win against the legendary player Lee Sedol.
 He will also explain how its inventive winning moves overturned conventional wisdom about this ancient game and what they might mean for the future of AI.